davidmdm/kubelog/README.md

   -n : restrict to one namespace
 ```

-This command will output all namespaces with their pod names joined by prefix
+This command will output all namespaces with their service names

-For example, if my namespace had pods example-pod-1566995400-gvjhr, example-pod-7646fb874c-k5nqb, and different-pod-dcb6d6d44-vg7s9
-the output would be:

 ```
 myNamespace
-  example-pod
-  different-pod
+  service_1
+  service_2
 ```

-### Log Apps
+### Tail Service Logs
 ```
 kubelog pod
 ```